 - 1.5 tsp Dijon mustard

-Combine the extra virgin olive oil, apple cider vinegar, maple syrup or honey, Dijon mustard, and minced garlic clove in a small jar.
+In a jar, combine the extra virgin olive oil, apple cider vinegar, maple syrup, Dijon mustard, and minced garlic.

 - 2 cups chopped kale greens

-Then, add the remaining dressing and toss well to coat the leaves evenly.
+After massaging, add the remaining dressing and toss everything together to coat evenly.

 - 1/4 cup dried cranberries